cfantasia/CMGWPrimeGroup/doc/README.txt

 (b) in /castor/cern.ch/user/d/dsperka/wprime_munu/Spring10MC/ for signal (Wprime->mu nu) for masses: 0.8, 1.0, 1.1, 1.2, 1.3, 1.4, 1.5 and 2.0 TeV

+NB#2 Custom ROOT-tuples produced with 36x for a muon skim with pt > 10 GeV can be found at:
+/castor/cern.ch/user/d/dsperka/wprime_munu/MuSkim_255nb.root

 =========================================================================